 Delight yourself in the Lord, and He will give you the desires of your heart.”
 Psalm 37:4

 It was drier than two-month-old bread.
+We are so dry here in Southern Illinois.
+Word on the street is that we are in a severe drought.
+But there is another word on the street—it is supposed to rain tonight.
+It reminds me of another time and another rain.
 It’s been several years now, but the story is as fresh as today’s bread.
 We were on our second trip to Niger, West Africa.
 We would fly forever and finally arrive in the capital city of Niamey.
 There were two things that were always the same.
-It was always very late at night and we were always totally exhausted.
+It was always very late at night, and we were always totally exhausted.
 After a day getting acclimated, we would load up and drive all day on one of the few paved roads in the entire country.

 Niger is a sub-Saharan country in West Africa.
 It was on the edge of the Saharan Desert—hot, dry, and dusty.
 Our journey would take us to a small city in the middle of nowhere.
 We would stay with a family there who were kind and filled with hospitality.
 As is customary, we would settle in and then go see the “chief” of the village.
 We would meet, greet, and thank him for allowing us to come and stay in the village.
 On this particular trip we were distributing food to several dozen families in the area.
 Because of the extreme dryness, food was always in short supply and because of a few years of drought—it was life-threatening.

-What happened next is a thing of legends—except it is not a legend—it is truth.
-After immediately contacting some of our folks back in America, and praying ourselves…again…we went to sleep.
+What happened next is the things of legends—except it is not a legend—it is truth.
+After immediately contacting some of our folks back in America and praying ourselves…again…we went to sleep.
 Sometime in the middle of the night, the wind began to blow, and the temperature began to fall.
 Soon, there was the sound of a distant thunder.
 Then, as we stood in our doorway and watched, a heavy rain began to fall.
 David, one of our team members, was soon out dancing in the rain.
 All of us were dancing in our hearts.

 We would later learn that our friends in America, watching the radar online, saw a storm develop from nothing and move across our area.
 As we danced in Africa—they were dancing in America.
 That very night, right at three inches of rain fell in that village on the edge of the desert.
 It was unbelievable.
 It rained for several hours and fell so hard that several walls, made of mud, straw, and manure, collapsed.
 A couple of storage buildings lost walls too.
 When light finally came, literally, small lakes of water were everywhere.
 We would be using the four-wheel drive feature on our trucks for several days.